SuzanneNL/star-trail-photography/README.md

 The goal of this website is to inform those who are interested, about star trail photography with both text and example images, and also to be a platform where users can share their own images.

 ### Scope
 An easy to navigate and responsive website that is informative and allows users to perform CRUD operations.
 Users can sign up and, once logged in, share their own photography.
 These users manage their own images, meaning they can edit and delete them when they want.
-Also, they can update their password.
+Also, they can update their password and even delete their account.
 All users can view and search images in the gallery.

 ### Structure
 The website consists of a number of pages.
 Thanks to templating language Jinja, they all share the same base.
 This base consists of a navigation bar, a banner image, a section for flash images, a content block and a footer.